ivzap/CSCE-435-Project1/Report.md

 ### 2b.
 Pseudocode for each parallel algorithm
-- For MPI programs, include MPI calls you will use to coordinate between processes

 ### Bitonic Sort - Sequential
 * Bitonic Sort is an in-place sorting algorithm, so no additional allocations